pabennett/chiptools/docs/examples.rst

     class MaxHoldsTestBase(ChipToolsTest):
         # Specify the duration your test should run for in seconds.
-        # If the test should run "forever" use 0.
+        # If 0 is used, the simulation will run until it self-terminates.
         duration = 0
         # Testbench generics are defined in this dictionary.
         # In this example we set the 'width' generic to 32, it can be overridden